hazelcast/hazelcast-reference-manual/daux/docs/800_Distributed_Data_Structures/1500_Replicated_Map.md

 Due to the asynchronous nature of replication, a Hazelcast member could die before successfully replicating a "write" operation to other members after sending the "write completed" response to its caller during the write process.
 In this scenario, Hazelcast's internal partition system will promote one of the replicas of the partition as the primary one.
 The new primary partition will not have the latest "write" since the dead member could not successfully replicate the update.
 (This will leave the system in a state that the caller is the only one that has the update and the rest of the cluster have not.)
 In this case even the anti-entropy system simply could not converge the value since the source of true information is lost for the update.
 This leads to a break in the eventual consistency because different values can be read from the system for the same key.

-Other than the aforementioned scenario, the Replicated Map will behave like an eventually consistent system with read-your-writes consistency.
+Other than the aforementioned scenario, the Replicated Map will behave like an eventually consistent system with read-your-writes and monotonic-reads consistency.

 ### Configuration Design for Replicated Map